Nałęczów: History

-In the 18th century, the discovery there of healing waters initiated the development of a health resort; the main treatments are for circulatory disorders.
-The water is now bottled, and sold around the world under the brand: Nałęczowianka.
+In the 18th century, the discovery of healing waters initiated the development of a health resort.
+The main treatments are for circulatory disorders.
+The water is now bottled and sold around the world under the Nałęczowianka brand.

 Notable landmarks include the 18th-century baroque-classicist Małachowski Palace (1771–73, since remodeled) and a park and resort complex dating from the 18th-19th centuries.

-Nałęczów was the favorite vacationing place of novelist Bolesław Prus for three decades from 1882 till his death in 1912.
+Nałęczów was the favorite vacationing place of the novelist Bolesław Prus for three decades from 1882 till his death in 1912.
 It features museums devoted to Prus and to novelist Stefan Żeromski, a fellow frequent visitor whose literary career Prus generously furthered.

 The local Jewish population was 250-400 Jews in 1939.
 In the spring of 1942, Nałęczów was used as a transfer point by the occupying Germans, who herded area Jews onto cattle rail cars, to be transported to both Bełżec and Sobibor death camps.
 The Jewish community ceased to exist.